This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 - Italian resident companies controlled by a parent company tax resident of an EU or EEA member State;

-- Italian non-resident companies with an Italian permanent establishment can be included in the fiscal in the consolidation perimeter as controlling company (if resident in a State that signed a tax treaty with Italy) or as controlled company (if resident in a EU/EEA State).
+- Italian non-resident companies with an Italian permanent establishment can be included in the consolidation perimeter as controlling company (if resident in a State that signed a tax treaty with Italy) or as controlled company (if resident in a EU/EEA State).

 Are there any withholding taxes?